Mortgage

 callout-icon

-Check your credit before you get to the next step.
+Check your credit before you get to the next step

 Your credit score has a major impact on the interest rate you’re quoted.
-You’ll need at least a 780 to qualify for the best conventional mortgage rates.
-Some loan programs allow scores as low as 500, but you’ll pay a higher rate and have a higher payment, which reduces the loan amount you qualify for.
+You’ll need at least a 780 score to qualify for the best conventional mortgage rates.
+Some loan programs allow scores as low as 500, but you’ll pay a higher rate and have a higher payment, which reduces the loan amount you’ll qualify for.

 If you’re serious about buying a home, the next step is to get a mortgage preapproval.
+A mortgage preapproval is based primarily on your “credit” profile, which includes your credit, income and savings history.
+Final approval is based on vetting the home you’re buying.

 You’ll typically need to submit:

-• One month’s worth of current paystubs
+One month’s worth of current pay stubs

-• Two years’ worth of W-2s or tax returns
+Two years’ worth of W-2s or tax returns

-• Two month’s worth of bank or asset statements
+Two month’s worth of bank or asset statements

-• Two year’s worth of addresses
+Two year’s worth of addresses

-• Two year’s worth of employer addresses and contact information
+Two year’s worth of employer addresses and contact information

 If your financial profile meets the lenders’ requirements, you’ll receive a preapproval letter from each one that confirms the loan amount from your estimate.
-Pick the best one out of the batch and attach the preapproval letter to offers you make in the next step.
+Pick the best one out of the batch and attach the preapproval letter to the offers you make in the next step.

 Once you have an accepted contract, you’ll typically get a home inspection for an in-depth look — from the roof to the foundation — at the home’s condition.
 You can ask the seller to repair any issues that are discovered or see if they’re willing to cover a portion of your closing costs instead.
-In the latter case, the money you save can then be put towards repairs.
+In the latter case, the money you save can then be put toward repairs.

 If the seller isn’t willing to fix anything, you can walk away and get a refund of any upfront earnest money.
-If the house requires a lot of work before closing, make sure the lock period you choose in Step 5 is long enough to cover any contractor or repair completion delays.
+If the house requires a lot of work before closing, be sure the lock period you choose in Step 5 is long enough to cover any contractor or repair completion delays.

 If the appraised value is below the sales price, you have three options: